Weckyy702/RaychelScript/README.md

 Features
 -
-*In its current state, the language barely be executed.
+*In its current state, the language can barely be executed.
 Of course, that will change in the future, but it will remain Turing-incomplete for a while.*

 This languages intended purpose is as a scripting language for use in my engine [RaychelCPU](https://github.com/Weckyy702/RaychelCPU).
 Therefore, its syntax and featureset are tailored towards high-throughput mathematical operations (like shaders).